RaeXp917/NoFramework_Store/README.md

 ## Setup Instructions (Manual Setup)

 1. **Install XAMPP**
-   Download XAMPP from the official website:
+   Download XAMPP from the official website: (If you haven't already!)
    → [XAMPP Download](https://www.apachefriends.org/index.html)
    Install the package, then open the XAMPP Control Panel.